technofocus-pte/iammsentraprv/Lab 1 – Setting up your Microsoft Entra tenant/Lab 1 – Setting up your Microsoft Entra tenant.md

     ![](./media/image63.png)

-### Task 2 – Add a Guest account and create an External Collaborators group.
+### Task 2 – Add a Guest account and create an External Collaborators group

 1. Open the Edge browser and login to the **Microsoft Entra admin center `https://entra.microsoft.com`.

-&nbsp;

 67. If prompted for credentials enter your **Office365 Tenant Credentials** provided on the **Home tab** of the lab Interface as